JoaoRoizenFontana/Google-Front-End/README.md

-# Google-Front-End

-Specification
-Your website must meet the following requirements:
+# Google Front-End Project README

+## Project Overview:

-Your website should have at least three pages: one for regular Google Search (which must be called index.html), one for Google Image Search, and one for Google Advanced Search.
+This project aims to replicate the front-end layout and functionality of Google's search engine, including its regular search, image search, and advanced search features.
+The website consists of three pages: index.html for regular Google Search, image.html for Google Image Search, and advanced.html for Google Advanced Search.

+## Implementation Details:

+## Page Structure:

+- index.html: Contains the layout for regular Google Search.
+- image.html: Displays the layout for Google Image Search.
+- advanced.html: Implements the layout for Google Advanced Search.
+- Navigation Links: All pages include navigation links in the upper-right corner for easy access to other sections.
-On the Google Search page, there should be links in the upper-right of the page to go to Image Search or Advanced Search.
-On each of the other two pages, there should be a link in the upper-right to go back to Google Search.
+  On the Google Search page (index.html), links to Image Search and Advanced Search are provided.
+  On the Image Search and Advanced Search pages, a link to return to the Google Search page is included.
+  Search Functionality:

+### Google Search Page (index.html):

-On the Google Search page, the user should be able to type in a query, click “Google Search”, and be taken to the Google search results for that page.
+- Users can enter a query into the search bar and click "Google Search" to be directed to the search results page.
-Like Google’s own, your search bar should be centered with rounded corners.
-The search button should also be centered, and should be beneath the search bar.
+- The search bar and button are centered with rounded corners, following Google's aesthetics.

-On the Google Image Search page, the user should be able to type in a query, click a search button, and be taken to the Google Image search results for that page.
+### Google Image Search Page (image.html):

+- Users can input a query and click the search button to be redirected to Google Image search results.

-On the Google Advanced Search page, the user should be able to provide input for the following four fields (taken from Google’s own advanced search options)
-Find pages with… “all these words:”
-Find pages with… “this exact word or phrase:”
-Find pages with… “any of these words:”
-Find pages with… “none of these words:”
-Like Google’s own Advanced Search page, the four options should be stacked vertically, and all of the text fields should be left aligned.
-Consistent with Google’s own CSS, the “Advanced Search” button should be blue with white text.
-When the “Advanced Search” button is clicked, the user should be taken to the search results page for their given query.
+### Google Advanced Search Page (advanced.html):

+- Users can input specific search parameters in four fields, similar to Google's advanced search options.
+- The fields are stacked vertically, and all text inputs are left-aligned, consistent with Google's design.

+## Styling:

+- CSS is designed to resemble Google's aesthetics, including font styles, button colors, and layout arrangements.
+- The "Advanced Search" button is styled with blue background and white text, matching Google's design guidelines.
-Add an “I’m Feeling Lucky” button to the main Google Search page.
-Consistent with Google’s own behavior, clicking this link should take users directly to the first Google search result for the query, bypassing the normal results page.
+- I'm Feeling Lucky Button: Added an "I'm Feeling Lucky" button on the main Google Search page.
+Clicking this button directly redirects users to the first search result for their query, bypassing the regular results page.

-You may encounter a redirect notice when using the “I’m Feeling Lucky” button.
-Not to worry!
-This is an expected consequence of a security feature implemented by Google.
+Note: Users may encounter a redirect notice due to Google's security features, which is an expected behavior.

-The CSS you write should resemble Google’s own aesthetics.
+## Conclusion:

+This project successfully replicates key features and aesthetics of Google's front-end design, providing users with a familiar interface for conducting searches.
+The implementation adheres closely to the provided specifications, ensuring a seamless user experience across all pages.